Beginning July 1, 2023, the act grants the public employees of a county with a population of 7,500 people or more (county employees) the right to:

-The bill states that the collective bargaining agreement is an agreement negotiated between an exclusive representative and a county with the approval of the board of county commissioners of the county that must:
+The act states that the collective bargaining agreement is an agreement negotiated between an exclusive representative and a county, with the approval of the board of county commissioners of the county, that must:

 - Be for a term of at least 12 months and not more than 60 months; and